reemsalsm/robot-lab-project/README.md

 - _Reem Salem ***(202200411)***_
 - _Yara Hussein ***(202100130)***_

-We created a simulation of Pink Panther walking across a maze-like course while avoiding obstacles and reaching the target input by the user, on Visual Studio Code using the Python programming language, for our Introduction to Computer Engineering course's lab final.
+We created a simulation of Panther walking across a maze-like course while avoiding obstacles and reaching the target input by the user, on Visual Studio Code using the Python programming language, for our Introduction to Computer Engineering course's lab final.